 Life at the Academies

 The National Academy of Sciences is a private, nonprofit institution created in 1863 by Congress.
-The institution has evolved into four distinguished organizations: National Academy of Sciences, National Academy of Engineering, Institute of Medicine and National Research Council.
+The institution has evolved into four distinguished organizations: National Academy of Sciences, National Academy of Engineering, National Academy of Medicine and the National Academies of Sciences, Engineering, and Medicine.
 They bring together leaders from academe, industry, government and other sectors to provide cogent, unbiased advice to the government and citizens of the United States.

 At The National Academies, we provide independent, objective advice to the Nation on issues involving science, technology and medicine.
 We don’t wear lab coats and there are no laboratories in our workplace.
 But we are scientists, engineers, doctors and lay people all working together for the good of our Nation.

-Over 1,100 employees support the work of the National Academies with more than 4,800 distinguished leaders and 5,700 experts volunteering their time to serve on committees, plan and participate in seminars, review documents and assist the work of the National Academies.
+Over 1,100 employees support the work of the National Academies of Sciences, Engineering, and Medicine with more than 4,800 distinguished leaders and 5,700 experts volunteering their time to serve on committees, plan and participate in seminars, review documents and assist the work of the National Academies.
 Members, volunteers and employees help to address a variety of the Nation's issues.
 National Academies Press: Recent Reports

-Most National Academies' activities are undertaken at the request of federal agencies or mandated by Congress.
+Most National Academies of Sciences, Engineering, and Medicine's activities are undertaken at the request of federal agencies or mandated by Congress.
 Private industry, foundations, and state and local governments also sponsor activities.

 Every project is given scrupulous attention in an environment independent of government, special interest and sponsoring groups.
-The National Academies play an important role in public-policy decision-making on scientific and technologic issues.
+The National Academies of Sciences, Engineering, and Medicine play an important role in public-policy decision-making on scientific and technologic issues.